Lucire Lucire home page / Fashion / / Volante: travel features and news / Living / Lucire: Insider blog

 When I went to university, I had far more pressing concerns such as degree programmes and career prospects.

-Vitally, we are talking about a story that is hard to find on the Massey University site—a site that had proxy errors in the small hours of this morning that rendered it inaccessible.
+Vitally, we are talking about a story that is hard to ?nd on the Massey University site—a site that had proxy errors in the small hours of this morning that rendered it inaccessible.
 If it were not for her own strong and widely disseminated disapproval, it would have been seen probably by a few dozen people—perhaps one prospective student.

 I’d personally have saved the energy for when universities started putting out alumni swimsuit calendars.